Positive Character Traits: Top 10 Books about Kindness

 The House on Mango Street by Sandra Cisneros

 A series of little stories and scenes that add up to something much greater than the sum of its parts, The House on Mango Street follows a family’s joys and sorrows, and triumphs and difficulties, all set in the titular house.
 Through everything, the glue that holds the characters all together is a deep kindness that runs glowingly through each vignette.
-During the holidays we sometimes need a reminder of why we love the people we do, and what to do with that love.
+We sometimes need a reminder of why we love the people we do and of what to do with that love.
 This book makes a great case for how kindness can be the glue that holds a family together.

 The Fault in Our Stars by John Green

 Yes, this is the book about kids with cancer.
 And, yes, it’s extremely sad.
 But it’s also hilarious, thoughtful, and very touching, all of which comes from the kindness exhibited by Hazel and her friends and family as they deal with the pain and fear of cancer, a trauma no one should have to deal with, let alone kids.
 The love story is beautiful and honest, the struggles are well wrought, and the ending is life-affirming—and yes, it’s very kind.

 The Sun Is Also a Star by Nicola Yoon